kunalnagar/kunalnagar.in/_posts/2017-06-24-act-fibernet-horrible-experience.md

 ---
 layout: post
-title:  "My horrible experience with ACT Fibernet"
+title: 'My horrible experience with ACT Fibernet'
 date: 2017-06-24
-description: "In my opinion, ACT Fibernet is the worst ISP and has the worst Customer Service I have ever encountered."
+description: 'In my opinion, ACT Fibernet is the worst ISP and has the worst Customer Service I have ever encountered.'
-img: "/assets/img/foss/internet.png"
+img: '/assets/img/foss/internet.png'
 permalink: /blog/act-fibernet-horrible-experience/
 ---